boryssmejda/ImageAssignment/README.md

 I tried using version 4.9 or any other OpenCV 4 version, but the conan center seemed not to have these packages.
 Therefore adding package manager support to the project would definitely help and would be top on the improvement areas for the project.

+I have also tried using vcpkg and it seems to work as it downloaded and compiled the dependencies, but the process took 1.5h.
+Therefore I will not add vcpkg to the final version of the assignment.

 ```sh
 mkdir build
 cd build